k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 //Set the request
 $this->setRequest((array) KConfig::toData($config->request));
 ```
 KDispatcherAbstract/KDispatcherDefault determines the current controller and registers after callbacks [:see] see (add links
 here) for info about callbacks.[/:see] for the dispatch method.
+It also takes the current request and appends it to the
+config.

+ComDefaultDispatcher is where the real stuff starts to occur.